 Mom Elisabeth and Brittany both required extensive surgery to deal with their injuries, and Brittany was completely paralyzed from the neck down - ASIA A, (virtual) C2 Complete, and dependent on a ventilator to breathe for her.

 Brittany spent months in Intensive Care at University Hospital in Syracuse, NY, building up her strength and preparing for the next phase of her recovery.
-Let me add that the professionals and volunteers who assisted in saving her life, both at the accident scene and at the hospitals, were the most amazing, dedicated, and wonderful persons I'll ever know about, IMHO.
+Let me add that the professionals and volunteers who assisted in saving her life, both at the accident scene and at the hospitals, were the most amazing, dedicated, and wonderful persons, IMHO.

-The things they did for her and with her amounted to miracles, especially the actions of the Doctor and Nurse who first assisted at the scene, the help of the First Responders who got them all out and transported them, the medics who kept her alive, and the superb efforts of the UH ER and ICU staff who kept her alive and sustained her until she was ready for her next step - we'll always be most grateful and humbled by all that you did, each and every one of you!
-I wish I could list all of you by name, but that's impossible, I know, and yet, we owe you nearly two years of her life that we wouldn't have had without your efforts and selfless giving.
+The things they did for her and with her amounted to miracles, especially the actions of the Doctor and Nurse who first assisted at the scene, the help of the First Responders who got them all out and transported them, the medics who kept her alive, and the superb efforts of the UH ER and ICU staff who stabilized and sustained her until she was ready for her next step - we'll always be most grateful and humbled by all that you did, each and every one of you!
+I wish I could list all of you by name, because we owe you nearly two years of her life that we wouldn't have had without your amazing efforts and selfless giving.
+God bless every one of you...

-What isn't often mentioned is that during that year, her father John Burns, passed away suddenly, as well as her Aunt and Uncle.
+What isn't often mentioned is that during that year, her father John Burns, passed away suddenly, as well as her Aunt Di and Uncle Butch - all within a couple of months.
 Through it all, she kept her courage up, determined to continue her therapy and make it home to be with her family.
 It was a very difficult time for all of us, and yet it was her determination and outlook that kept us going.

-Finally, she came home in October 2006, and settled in to a new routine - including attending school, the mall, even meals in restaurants.
-She celebrated Thanksgiving, Christmas and New Year 2007 at home with her family, and even went Trick or Treating on Halloween, among other things.
+Finally, she came home in October 2006, and settled in to a new routine - including attending school, visiting the mall, even meals in restaurants.
+She went Trick or Treating on Halloween, then celebrated Thanksgiving, Christmas and New Year 2007 at home with her family, among other things.

 Be sure to read her story in the Journal, view the Photo Gallery, and drop us a line in the Guestbook.
 And please, help us support her surviving family with your prayers and well wishes.